 We may issue the CP Notes from time to time in an aggregate amount not to exceed \$2.0 billion outstanding at any time.
 The CP Notes may have maturities of up to 364 days from the date of issue and rank equal in right of payment with all of our other unsecured and unsubordinated indebtedness.
 We intend to maintain available commitments under the Revolving Facility in an amount at least equal to the amount of CP Notes outstanding at any time.
-As of April 29, 2022, our condensed consolidated balance sheet reflected outstanding unsecured CP Notes of \$759.6 million, which had a weighted average borrowing rate of 0.65%.
-CP Notes totaling \$242.0 million were held by a wholly-owned subsidiary and are therefore not reflected on the condensed consolidated balance sheet.
+As of July 29, 2022, our condensed consolidated balance sheet reflected outstanding unsecured CP Notes of \$1.1 billion, which had a weighted average borrowing rate of 2.23%.
+CP Notes totaling \$192.0 million were held by a wholly-owned subsidiary and are therefore not reflected on the condensed consolidated balance sheet at July 29, 2022.
+We expect that short-term interest rates will continue to increase during the remainder of 2022 and, as a result of anticipated higher borrowings, including our increased use of CP Notes and higher short-term interest rates, that interest expense for 2022 will notably increase as compared to 2021.